lpolovets/lpolovets.github.io/support/README.md

 ## Hiring Support

 * We help with sourcing whenever we meet a great candidate that could be a fit for your company.
-* We can help with recruiting process design, job spec reviews, and comp planning.
+* We can help with recruiting process design, job spec reviews, and comp benchmarking.
-* We’ll also help you close candidates by getting on the phone with them and sharing why investors like us are excited about your company.
+* We’ll also help you close key candidates by getting on the phone with them and sharing why investors like us are excited about your company.

 ## Network/intros

 * We’ll make intros to other founders, domain experts, functional experts, investors, and anyone else in our network that you want to talk to.
 * For b2b companies, we will help you reach early customers through our 1st and 2nd degree network.

-## Discounts
+## Misc

 * We have negotiated discounts with lots of service providers, and for commonly used tools (public clouds, ATS and CRM software, productivity tools, etc.)
+* We'll amplify your key announcements on social media, and we'll write a "Why We're Excited" blog post when you announce your funding round.